 If you were under 21 at the time of your DUI arrest, your BAC limit was 0.02%.
-This means that there is basically a zero-tolerance policy in effect and if you had any alcohol in your system, you will face the full penalties of a DUI.
+There is a zero-tolerance policy in effect, and if you had any alcohol in your system, you would face the full penalties of a DUI.

 Many judges want troubled youth to make the right choices and walk the right path.
-This means that there may be options available to help the offender move past this major charge.
+Which means that there may be options available to help the offender move past this significant charge.

 As stated, having a DUI means you are guilty until proven innocent.
-In the event that you have been mistakingly charged and you were, in fact, sober at the time of arrest, speaking with an attorney may save you a huge headache.
+If you have been mistakingly charged and you were, in fact, sober at the time of arrest, speaking with an attorney may save you a massive headache.

-There are several factors that may have lead to your arrest.
+Several factors may have lead to your arrest.
 If you know that you had no mind-altering substances in your system, there is a fair chance you can beat the charge.
-A DUI attorney that is familiar with all possible arguments will greatly benefit you.
+A DUI attorney that is familiar with all possible arguments will significantly benefit you.

 Calibration & Other Technicalities

-Every breathalyzer should be calibrated periodically in order to give a true reading of blood alcohol content.
-If the unit has not been maintained and calibrated properly, it may have shown a higher BAC reading than what was in your system.
+Every breathalyzer should be calibrated periodically to give an accurate reading of blood alcohol content.
+If the unit has not been maintained and calibrated correctly, it may have shown a higher BAC reading than what was in your system.

 Additionally, if the officer was not trained to use the breathalyzer or give a field sobriety test, your tests may be inadmissible in court.

 Your DUI attorney will also be able to obtain the videos of your arrest during the discovery period.
-This will allow a closer look at the officer’s behavior, the reason for pulling you over, and if there were any extenuating circumstances resulting in a failed field sobriety test.
+Which will allow a closer look at the officer’s behavior, the reason for pulling you over, and if any extenuating circumstances were resulting in a failed field sobriety test.

 Hiring the Best DUI Attorney

 Driving under the influence is a serious charge with harsh and costly penalties.
-Choosing to fight it alone could result in the judge ‘throwing the book’ at you, or handing down the toughest penalties possible.
+Choosing to fight it alone could result in the judge ‘throwing the book’ at you, or handing down the most stringent penalties possible.